Childhood Obesity Review

 Pregnancy and early life nutrition

-Overweight and obese women have a higher risk to conceive a large-for-gestational-age (LGA) baby, which is a risk factor for the development of the child becoming overweight or obese.13 The evidence suggests that the risk is two times higher to have an obese child compared to a lean mother.14 Maternal obesity during pregnancy exposes the foetus to an increased amount of nutrients and altered hormone levels, which determine the growth and body composition of the foetus, and potentially affect the programming of appetite of the child.14
+Women who are affected by obesity or overweight have a higher risk to conceive a large-for-gestational-age (LGA) baby, which is a risk factor for the child to develop obesity or overweight.13 The evidence suggests that the risk is two times higher to have an child affected by obesity compared to a lean mother.14 Maternal obesity during pregnancy exposes the foetus to an increased amount of nutrients and altered hormone levels, which determine the growth and body composition of the foetus, and potentially affect the programming of appetite of the child.14

-On the other hand, maternal undernutrition during pregnancy has also adverse effects for the baby, with long and severe dietary restriction leading to metabolic and endocrine complications.14 Undernutrition may not only affect the foetus’ growth, it could also affect its metabolism leading to a more increased storing of energy, thereby increasing the risk of the baby becoming overweight in childhood.15
+On the other hand, maternal undernutrition during pregnancy has also adverse effects for the baby, with long and severe dietary restriction leading to metabolic and endocrine complications.14 Undernutrition may not only affect the foetus’ growth, it could also affect its metabolism leading to a more increased storing of energy, thereby increasing the risk of the baby having obesity in childhood.15

 Lifestyle and behaviour

 Lifestyle and behaviour factors play a key role in the development of childhood obesity, particularly diet, eating behaviours, physical activity, sedentary behaviour, and psychosocial factors.